Top 20 Things To Do in Adelaide With Places to Visit

 Gon on a Cultural Trail of the North Terrace

-The South Australian Museum has the largest exhibition of Aboriginal Art Gallery that showcases natural science, a large historical collection as well as ancient Egyptian over 5 levels of displays.
-If you plan to choose one museum, I’d suggest going to the Art Gallery of South Australia, definitely one of the best places to spend your time in an afternoon.
+If you choose one museum, I suggest going to the Art Gallery of South Australia, one of the best places to spend your time in the afternoon.
 If you are interested in art, there are many interesting temporary exhibitions along with permanent ones.
-The AGSA showcases nearly 40 thousand artworks and the entrance is free.
+The AGSA showcases nearly 40 thousand artworks, and the entrance is free.

 Explore the Adelaide Parklands